-Rental Housing
+What Providers Said About Rental Housing

 The need for more quality, affordable rental housing topped both our preliminary survey group and in-person provider discussion group's priority lists.
-Many associate rural areas with high homeownership rates - so what accounts for the drastic rise in demand for rental housing?
+Many people associate rural areas with high homeownership rates - so what accounts for the drastic rise in demand for rental housing?

-This question mirrors the rise in demand for rental housing across the board - the rise in temporary/contract jobs prevents the young workforce from anchoring themselves down by purchasing a home, for example.
+This question mirrors the rise in demand for rental housing across the state and nation - the rise in temporary / contract jobs prevents the young workforce from anchoring themselves in a community by purchasing a home, for example.
 Seniors are looking to downsize to a smaller living space with a landlord who will provide maintenance.
-The housing crash caused a large number of households to foreclose on their homes, and either their credit has not yet recovered to try homeownership again or they are wary of another crisis and do not want to risk buying a home again.
-The main difference with rural areas is that the number of available units for rent is much fewer than in urban or suburban areas, so the competition for affordable units is significantly higher.
+The housing crash caused a large number of households to foreclose on their homes, and either their credit has not yet recovered enough to try homeownership again or they are wary of another crisis and do not want to risk buying a home again.
+The main difference in rural areas is that the number of available units for rent is much fewer than in urban or suburban areas, so the competition for affordable units is significantly higher.

 Multifamily housing is not nearly as common in rural areas as it is in urban and suburban ones; in rural areas, it is much more common for a private homeowner to rent out a single-family detached home.
-Unfortunately, the stock of single-family rental homes is in particular disrepair because often the owner and landlord cannot afford to complete critical home repairs, and most rehab home assistance programs require the home to be owner-occupied to qualify.
-As a result, just as with the seniors who cannot maintain their home and property any longer, these single-family rentals fall into disrepair and grow the stock of substandard housing.
+Unfortunately, the stock of single-family rental homes may be poor quality because often the owner and landlord cannot afford to complete critical home repairs, and most rehab home assistance programs require the home to be owner-occupied to qualify.
+As a result, just as with the seniors who cannot maintain their homes, these single-family rentals fall into disrepair and grow the stock of substandard housing.